How to restore Apple Music library and never lose it again

 If you can’t retrieve music from iCloud and your music library is not syncing offline properly, it might be due to the lack of storage space on your Mac.

-CleanMyMac X is a quick and powerful way to clean and speed up your mac in seconds.
+CleanMyMac is a quick and powerful way to clean and speed up your Mac in seconds.
 It features a wide range of scans, from malware to system junk, and lets you delete large, unused, and useless files instantly.

 How to back up your Apple Music library

-Now that you’re able to retrieve music from iCloud again, the last important step is to make a backup you can depend on in case your files ever get lost again.
-The ultimate tool for making Mac backups is Get Backup Pro.
+Now that you can retrieve music from iCloud again, the last important step is to make a backup you can depend on in case your files ever get lost again.

 Get Backup Pro makes any type of backup easy, whether you’re looking for simple copy, clone, incremental, or versioned options.
 You can specify a schedule, a folder, and a destination (e.g. external hard drive).
 You can even synchronize files between two Macs.
 Recovering any files is just as easy, and you don’t even need Get Backup Pro installed to recover them.